CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/analysis/expert_insights_part1.md

 *   **Security:** Prioritize security and follow established security best practices.
 Consult with security experts when necessary.
 *   **Text:** Consider performance implications for string manipulation and use `Span<char>` where appropriate.

-These insights provide a general framework for evaluating the `OpenEchoSystem.Core` library and identifying areas for improvement.
+These insights provide a general framework for evaluating the `ConsmicLexicon.Foundation` library and identifying areas for improvement.
 The next research phase will involve applying these principles to the existing code and gathering more specific expert opinions (if possible).